Archives

 George Green Home was a family group home set up by the United Protestant Association in 1982 at Grafton.
 It is thought to have closed around 1993.

-Cornwell Group Home was a family group home at Blacktown established around the 1980s.
+Cornwell Group Home was a family group home established at North Epping in 1968, and moved to Blacktown in 1979.
 It was run by Church of England Homes as a temporary family group home for children.
-It closed in the late 1990s.
-In 1984, in its newsletter Care, Church of England Homes described the purpose of its group homes: Cornwall [Cornwell],…
+It closed in June 2000.
+In 1984, in its newsletter Care, Church of England Homes described the purpose of…

 Kyle Williams Home was a family group home run by the Presbyterian Department of Social Services.
 It opened in 1985 in Blakehurst, Sydney.
 Previously, the property had been a Home run by Sydney Legacy, called Kyle Williams Legacy Home.
 It closed in 2003, when the government withdrew funding.